liferay/liferay-docs/develop/learning-paths/mvc/articles/11-approving-content-with-workflow/02-enabling-workflow-at-the-service-layer.markdown

     import com.liferay.portal.kernel.workflow.WorkflowConstants;
     import com.liferay.portal.kernel.workflow.WorkflowHandlerRegistryUtil;

-The `startWorkflowInstance` calls your custom `GuestbookWorkflowHandler` class, which you'll create later in this Learning Path.
+The `startWorkflowInstance` calls the `GuestbookWorkflowHandler` class that you created in the previous step.

-The service layer needs to be given the ability to update the workflow status fields you added to `Guestbook` entity's database table.
+The service layer must be able to update the workflow status fields you added to `Guestbook` entity's database table.
 Add the following method to the bottom of `GuestbookLocalServiceImpl`:

      public Guestbook updateStatus(long userId, long guestbookId, int status, ServiceContext serviceContext) throws PortalException,